v0lt13/EditorAttributesDocs/docs/source/Attributes/DecorativeAttributes/propertywidth.rst

 PropertyWidth Attribute
 =======================

-Attribute to adjust the width of a property's label and field
+Attribute to adjust the width of a property

 **Parameters:**
-	- ``float`` labelWidth: The width of the label
+	- ``float`` widthOffset: By how much to offset the width of the property in pixels
-	- `optional`, ``float`` labelWidth: The minimum width reserved for the fields

 Example::